fin-hypergrid/core/README.md

 The excel-integration demo consists of an OpenFin app, and a C# XLL plugin built using the Excel-DNA infrastructure.
 The Excel-DNA infrastructure provides a C++ XLL plugin which exposes the Excel Object Model to C# dll's and code which can be configured using a manifest file (.dna).
 Here are the steps to setting up the integration demo...

+<a name="hypergrid-excel-json-behavior-example"></a>
 Hypergrid Excel JSON Behavior Example Application
 =========================

 Because so many folks have been asking for an example of JSON with Excel, we've provided a bare bones example that should help you out understanding how it all works.
-[Here is the link for the installer.](https://dl.openfin.co/services/download?fileName=hypergrid-json-demo-installer&config=http://openfin.github.io/fin-hypergrid/components/fin-hypergrid/examples/excel-json-behavior.json)  The example uses the same FinDesktopAddin-packed and hypergrid.xls file from the above [Hypergrid Excel Integration](#excel-integration) above.
+[Here is the link for the installer.](https://dl.openfin.co/services/download?fileName=hypergrid-json-demo-installer&config=http://openfin.github.io/fin-hypergrid/components/fin-hypergrid/examples/excel-json-behavior.json)  The example uses the same FinDesktopAddin-packed and hypergrid.xls file from the above [Hypergrid Excel Integration](#hypergrid-excel-integration) above.
 The html for the example is [here.](https://github.com/openfin/fin-hypergrid/blob/master/examples/excel-json-behavior.html)

 <img src="images/excel-integration04.png" alt="screenshot">